feihong/asdf-quickstart/README.md

 Install the latest version of Elixir

-    asdf install elixir latest
+    asdf install python latest

-Set the Elixir global version to the latest version
+Set the Python global version to the latest version

-    asdf global elixir latest
+    asdf set -u python latest

-List the Elixir versions you have installed
+List the Python versions you have installed

-    asdf list elixir
+    asdf list python

-List all Node.js versions that are available
+List all Python versions that are available

-    asdf list all nodejs
+    asdf list all python

 Uninstall version 19.8.1 of Node.js